Lucy-Rukstales/Twinning_for_Circuit_Failure/README.md

 7/29/2020 - Lucy updated Arduino_Write_12bit.v
   - Sends a single 12-bit sample from the FPGA to the Arduino
   - A child of Data_Collector.v
+### Auto_Make_Array.m
+4/20/21 - Gillian added Auto_Make_Array.m
+  - This can be used to make an array for a large number of "simulated" csv files
 ### BoostConverterCalculations.m
 ### Commented_Tabu_Example_Problem.m
 01/31/2021 - Gillian added Commented_Tabu_Example_Problem.m